Notes on the Geography of Japan: Tokyo: Post-War

-Tokyo's boundaries were expanded in 1932, so that by 1941 the city had 6.3 million people.
+Tokyo's boundaries were expanded in 1932, and by 1941 the city had 6.3 million people.
 The boundaries were enlarged again in 1943, when the city was made co-extensive wth Tokyo Prefecture.
-Wartime hardship reduced the population to less than 4 million in 1946, but after the war the population grew to 6.3 million by 1950.
+Wartime hardship reduced the population to less than 4 million in 1946, but after the war the population rose to 6.3 million by 1950.
 By the 1980s, the city had doubled to 12 million, not counting that many again in adjoining areas.
 Hard times saw a decline in the city's population in the early 1990s, but that has been reversed, to some extent because land values have declined from their once-towering heights.

 The height limits that were rigidly enforced between 1923 and 1968 create a depressing landscape, which the cold rain doesn't help.